Endocrinology Fellowship

 ·One to two years of research (basic / clinical or translational)

-·During the second year the fellow will maintain paticipation in an ambulatory continuity clinic.
+·The fellow will maintain participation in an ambulatory continuity clinic throughout fellowship.

 Clinical Experience

-The first year is similar between the research and clinical tracks and is devoted entirely to a clinical experience.
-Since most endocrine care is delivered in an ambulatory setting, the ambulatory experience is emphasized throughout the entire duration of the program.
-A variety of clinics are included in the teaching program to provide a wide diversity of patients.
-At Stanford, there are weekly clinics in general endocrinology, neuroendocrinology, thyroid disease, bone metabolic disease, as well as a diabetes clinic devoted to transplant patients and patients with cystic fibrosis.
+The first year is similar between the research and clinical tracks and is devoted entirely to the clinical experience.
+A variety of clinics are included in the core curriculum to provide a wide diversity of patients.
+At Stanford, there are weekly clinics in general endocrinology, neuroendocrinology, thyroid disease, bone metabolic disease.
 At the VA Hospital, there is a weekly general endocrine clinic.
 General endocrinology clinics at SCVMC provide exposure to both common endocrinology disorders as well as late presentations of rare diseases.
 First year fellows participate in all of these clinics at Stanford, the VA and SCVMC.

 Second year fellows in the research track will participate in a continuity care ambulatory clinic in general endocrinology, participate in all didactic conferences, have inpatient service commitment a few weeks a year, while spending the vast majority of their time on their research activities.
 Second year fellows in the clinical track, in addition to the same inpatient clinical experience of the first year, will have the opportunity to participate in several specialty clinics at Stanford which are available for further in-depth training, including thyroid cancer, pediatric endocrinology, bariatric care, andrology, and reproductive endocrinology, depending on their interest and career goals.